 - Convince your conveyancer to do everything possible to join the mortgage company conveyancing panel

 My brother-in-law has suggested I instruct a conveyancing solicitor in Llanarth.
-I I am struggling to find out whether they are accepted on the Nationwide Building Society conveyancing panel.
-Could you assist?
+I need to find out whether they are on the Coventry Building Society approved list of lawyers.
+Could you advise?

-The first thing you should do is call the solicitor and enquire if they are on the lender panel.
-Otherwise please get in touch with Nationwide Building Society who may be able to confirm.
+The first thing you should do is contact your lawyer and enquire whether they can act for the lender.
+Otherwise you can call Coventry Building Society who may be able to assist.